inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### PARTITIONS
 The data should be partitioned and written to multiple files in order to take advantage of Sparks distributed workers and parallel processing.

-The number of files that the DataFrame is written to is determined by the number of partitions.
-When transforming a DataFrame, by default, Spark partitions the data to enable parallel processing.
-Repartition allows you to have control over the number of partitions.
+The number of files to which the DataFrame is written is determined by the number of partitions.
+When transforming a DataFrame, Spark partitions the data by default to facilitate parallel processing.
+The repartition method allows you to control the number of partitions explicitly.

 _Note: Repartition is a lazy function that will only be executed when the next action is called.
 In this case, it will be executed with write._